wyattzheng/jigsaw-rpc/README.md

 ## LICENSE

-This project is open-source under GPL-2.0 license.
+This project is open-source under MIT license.

-## Contribution💗
+## Contribution

-Your contribution is welcome, follow this steps
+Your contribution is welcome💗, follow this steps

 ```
 1. Fork this repository